Skip to content

 By following our best practices, you ensure smooth and secure working with Neptune.

-Configuring your credentials#
+Configuring credentials#

 Best practice

-Save your Neptune API token and project name as environment variables, rather than placing them in plain text in your model-training script.
+Save your Neptune API token and project name as environment variables, rather than placing them in plain text in your model training script.

 This way, Neptune picks your credentials up automatically and you avoid storing them in the source code of your training scripts.